obrie/retrokit/README.md

 This is built for RetroPie / Raspberry Pi 4.
 You must customize it to your own needs.

+## Why does this exist?

+When I started creating my own RetroPie system, I wanted to build it in such a way that I could re-create the exact same setup steps each time.
+As it turns out, there's a lot involved in building out the perfect Raspberry Pi 4 system.

+retrokit (and romkit) represent the work I did to build a configuration management system for my arcade.

 ## Demo

 For a demo of what the end result looks like, see here.